RaeLynnLarson/ChedinLab/Summer2022.md

 - mix OptiMEM and ingredents 20x times and then incubate at RT for 5 min
 - mix the tubes together and mix another 20x times (spin down if needed).
 Let rest at RT for 20 min
 - add mixture dropwise to the plates and incubate for 24 hours
+- ### 6/30/22 Today I transfected the cells with no major incedents.
+I will check on them tomorrow and the day after for tranfection efficency.
+If I see glowing GFP, then I will add 2.5 uL of 100 ug/mL hygromycin per a well.
+Fresh media will be supplied during the exchange

 - [ ] Hirt harvest the DNA from those cells
 - [ ] SMRF sequencing